Zhang-Tengyi/Qualified-Rate-Recognition-of-Caps-of-Bottled-Water-in-Assembly-Line-based-on-OpenCV/README.md

 ---

 ## Workflow
+The overall workflow consists of image acquisition, preprocessing, cap detection, classification, and real-time result computation.

+### 1. Main Routine (`main()`)
+- Initializes the camera using `VideoCapture()` and sets frame resolution.
+- Captures each frame and clones it for independent processing.
+- Calls the initialization function `initial()` to locate the bottle region.
+- If **no bottle is detected**, a blue bounding box highlights the detection area with the prompt *“No Bottle Detected”*.
+- If a bottle is found, the system sequentially processes each one using `cap_scan()` for cap state evaluation.

-### Initialization
+### 2. Initialization Stage (`initial()`)
+- Extracts the label region to limit processing area.
+- Converts the region to grayscale and applies binary thresholding.
+- Performs inversion and `floodFill()` to remove internal holes.
-- Captures the label region to define bottle boundaries.
+- Detects the upper green edge of the label to define left and right boundary coordinates for each bottle.
-- Applies binary conversion and flood-fill cleanup.
-- Determines detection range based on label edge coordinates.

-### Cap Detection
+### 3. Cap Detection Stage (`cap_scan()`)
-- Processes each bottle’s cap region individually.
+- Focuses on the cap area based on coordinates from `initial()`.
+- Applies morphological filtering and contour extraction.
-- Analyzes the number and orientation of detected rectangles.
+- Calculates the number of cap contours and their slopes using `minAreaRect()`.
-- Classifies cap condition as *normal*, *tilted*, *high*, or *missing*.
+- If **two rectangles** are found → classify as *High Cap* or *Crooked Cap*.
+- If **one rectangle** is found → further compare cap slope and area to determine *Normal*, *Missing*, or *Tilted* state.

+### 4. Bottle Body Analysis (`bottle_body()`)
+- Detects the top edge of the label area using edge detection.
+- Compares the slope of the cap and the label to evaluate parallelism and determine sealing quality.

-### Result Computation
+### 5. Result Computation & Display
-- Press **Tab** → Calculate the current batch’s defect ratios and pass rate.
+- Press **Tab** → Calculates and displays statistics for the current detection cycle, including total bottles, pass rate, and defect ratios.
-- Press **Enter** → Summarize total detection statistics.
+- Press **Enter** → Summarizes all recorded results for the full session.
-- Press **ESC** → End inspection.
+- Press **ESC** → Ends inspection and resets temporary data.

+### 6. Output and Visualization
+- Draws colored rectangles around detected caps.
+- Annotates detection results (e.g., *Normal*, *Crooked*, *High Cap*, *Missing*, *No Bottle*).
+- Displays real-time camera feed and classification overlays through `imshow()`.

+View the full source code here: [View Code on GitHub](./Code)

 ---